nokafor/MSBuild2017Quickstarts/VS.md

 	Note that the code is first getting all the content controls tagged as 'customer', then iterates each of the ocurrences and changes the content and the formatting information.

-8. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
-After the document gets inserted, click on the  **Step 3: Search and Templetize!** to create a template.
-Now try your code by clicking on **Step 4: Replace Customer!** Each "Contoso" instance should be replaced with 'Fabrikam' and look like the following image:
+8. Test your work by pressing F5 to start a debug session and then click the **1.
+Add Content** button.
+After the document gets inserted, click on the  **2.
+Search & Templetize** to create a template.
+Now try your code by clicking on **3.
+Change Customer** Each "Contractor" instance should be replaced with 'Fabrikam' and look like the following image:

 	![Final add-in result](assets/final-SOW.PNG)